julianchok25/Test_BBogota/README.md

 $ docker exec -u root test_bbogota_db_1 psql banco-bogota admin -f var/lib/postgresql/data/database.sql
 ```

+> NOTE: if you use Windows, probably you should use **winpty** before docker command

 - Here it is in generic form:

 ```sh